HallettLab/lab-website/content/lab member/07_calvin-penkauskas.md

 <!--more-->
 ### Education
-2020 B.S. in Biology and Environmental Studies, University of Oregon (expected)
+2020 B.S. in Biology and Environmental Studies, University of Oregon

 ### About Calvin
-I'm a non-traditional student currently seeking a dual B.S. in Biology and Environmental Science with minors in Landscape Architecture and Geography.
-I find that I'm a passionate person and am equally so about the environment.
-I look forward to completing research relating to terrestrial systems in the urban setting; specifically, how native/natural plant communities influence heat islands, species niche development, resiliency, socioeconomic/health determination factors, succession focused applications and climate change mitigation.
-I hope that one day, urban places won't be so nature-less and ecologically dysfunctional; instead, ecological services may help alleviate these and other inner city, and suburban pressures
+Hello!
+I’m a M.S. student in the Biology Department at the UO.
+I research farm-bird diversity in hazelnut orchards and how ecological intensification of agroecosystems can promote habitat conservation in Oregon.

+### Publications
+Penkauskas, C., A. Brambila, D. Donahue, T. Larson, B. Miller, L. M. Hallett.
+2021.
+Hogs and hazelnuts: adaptively managing pest spillover in the agricultural-wildland matrix.
+Accepted, Agroforestry Systems.
+(Invited paper for special issue)